Diclofenac sodium (topical)

 Do not get into your eyes, nose or mouth.

-Wash hands completely after administering the product.
+Wash hands completely after applying the product.

 Wait until the area is completely dry before covering with clothing or applying sunscreen, insect repellent, cosmetics, topical medications or other substances.